Organization Of Corporate Governance

 4. Diversity Management Objectives: According to Article 20 of our company’s “Corporate Governance Best Practice Principles,” the composition of board members should consider diversity.
 Our current board of directors is composed of nine members, including six directors and three independent directors, all of whom have extensive experience and expertise in civil engineering, finance, business, law, and management.
 Additionally, our company emphasizes gender equality in the composition of the board.
 Currently, we aim to have at least one female director (for the next board re-election, this management objective will guide the nomination process).
 Moving forward, we will continue to strive to achieve a goal of having more than 25% female directors.

-The directors’ remuneration is negotiated based on the degree of directors’ participation in the company’s operations and the value of their contributions, covering the company’s economic, social, and environmental goals.
-If there is a profit in the current year, less than 2% can be allocated as remuneration for directors and supervisors.
-The actual distribution ratio and amount are prepared by the Board of Directors and submitted to the shareholders’ meeting for resolution.
+The remuneration for the directors of Kedge Construction is negotiated based on the degree of directors’ participation in the Company’s operations and the value of their contributions, covering the Company’s economic, social, environmental, and sustainable goals.
+The Company has also established the “Regulations Governing the Evaluation of the Performance of the Board of Directors” and the “Director and Manager Performance Evaluation and Salary Management Regulations”.
+According to the current “Company Articles of Association”, if there is a profit in the current year, no more than 2% can be set aside as remuneration for directors and supervisors.
+The actual distribution ratio and amount shall be proposed by the Board of Directors in the proposal for the distribution of shareholder dividends and submitted to the shareholders’ meeting for resolution.

 Directors’ advanced training